Moremar/IT_tutorials/CyberSecurity/Linux/Linux.md

 A process is an independent execution unit managed by the Linux kernel.
 It has its own resources (CPU, memory, opened files, network connections...) that it does not share with other processes.

 When a process in a shell exits, its exit code is available via the `$?` special variable, with `echo $?`.
+The exit code is 0 on success, and any other value on failure (usually 1).

 ### Process monitoring